Should you invest in a garden office?

 The garden offices offered by Allanwater Homes are similar to competitor options in that they permit technical additions and solutions.
 For instance, the work experience inside a garden office can be enhanced by smart control systems for heating, ergonomic seating, voice-activated solutions and even smart plug sockets and lighting.

-As workers approach the winter months, it may be worth considering the investment.
+As workers approach the winter months, the investment may be worth considering.
 But if so, they should ensure their garden office models are fully insulated.

 Pilcher London